sogko/node-osm-tags-analysis/README.md

 	# and profit! (the app is accessible on http://localhost:3333)

 ## Dependencies
-* Requires Java Runtime to run Osmosis behind the scenes
+* OSMFilter binary (TODO: add a makefile to build)
 * NodeJS

 ## How does it work?